GMOD/jbrowse-components/website/docs/userguides/userguide_cli.md

 names and IDs) or VcfTabixAdapter (e.g. variant IDs).
 The command will print out a progress bar for each track that it is indexing.

-This will also update your config.json so after it completes, you can type a gene name into the "search box" in the linear genome view or other views and quickly navigate to genes by gene name.
+This will also update your `config.json` so that after it completes, you can type a gene name into the "search box" in the linear genome view or other views and quickly navigate to genes by gene name.